 By Chelsea Fisher

 Broccoli has enjoyed its fair share of fame in the anti-cancer spotlight.
-According to the American Cancer Society broccoli is high in folic acid, vitamins C and K, and fiber.
-It’s also one of the richest vegetable sources of calcium, iron, and magnesium.
+It’s high in folic acid, vitamins C and K, and fiber.
+Not to mention, it’s also one of the richest vegetable sources of calcium, iron, and magnesium.

 Broccoli also provides vitamin B6, beta-carotene, folate, potassium, and manganese, as well as dietary fiber and some protein.
 Though the florets contain the most nutrition, including most of the above-mentioned phytochemicals, the stalk holds fiber and folate so don’t throw it out.
 Slice it up and toss it into your steamer.

 For a simple and antioxidant-rich meal try Cook For Your Life’s Chopped Steamed Winter Vegetable Salad, in which broccoli joins fennel, cauliflower, and apple, among many others in a sesame rémoulade with slivered almonds and sunflower seeds.
 For basic roasting, toss the florets in a bowl with 1 tablespoon olive oil + salt and pepper, tip onto a baking sheet and roast at 400 degrees for about 15 minutes.
 Squeeze over with lemon juice as a finishing touch.
-For more great broccoli recipe ideas, click here!
+Find more great broccoli recipes here.